10 ways to save in the run up to Christmas

-There are two types of Christmas shoppers.
+We think that there are two types of Christmas shoppers.
 Those that plan and those that leave things until the last minute.
 Whichever one you are, there are always some festive savings to be had.
-Check out our guide for ten ways to save in the run up to Christmas - especially if you’re in the last minute camp!
+Read our guide for ten ways to save in the run up to Christmas - especially if you’re in the last minute camp!
+Plus, find out more about our savings accounts here.

 1. Bargain Boxing Day